 Payment of Fees

-The Society in general meeting may, at its absolute discretion, approve the payment of fees to the Directors as a fee for undertaking their respective duties as Directors, and such amounts may vary between individual Directors in accordance with criteria established by the Board.
+The Board may, at its discretion, and in consultation with the CEO, approve the payment of reasonable fees to the Directors as a fee for undertaking their respective duties as Directors, and such amounts may vary between individual Directors in accordance with criteria established by the Board.
+Such fees must be declared in the Society’s annual report.

 The Board may, either in addition to or in absence of, any fees determined to be paid in accordance with clause 10.1 (a), pay an Honorarium to any Director, and reimburse any Director in compensation for any out-of-pocket expenses which may have been incurred by each or any Director, and which may vary between individual Directors in accordance with criteria established by the Board.